Intercompany Solutions: Starting a business in the Netherlands

 Holland uses a VAT system, similarly to other EU members.
 Some transactions are not subject to value-added tax, but it is commonly charged by the authorities.
 The regular rate, 21%, is charged with respect to almost all services and goods offered by Dutch businesses.

 This rate might also apply to products imported from non-EU countries.
-In Holland, there is also a lower VAT rate of 6% regarding specific services and goods, e.g. medicine, food, art, medicine, books, antiques, entry to sports events, museums, theaters and zoos.
-The government plans to increase the rate to 9% in 2019.
-Thus making it even more advantageous to start a business in Holland.
+In Holland, there is also a lower VAT rate of 9% regarding specific services and goods, e.g. medicine, food, art, medicine, books, antiques, entry to sports events, museums, theaters and zoos.

 VAT for international entrepreneurs: when your company is established in a foreign country, but you are also operating in Holland, you need to conform to the national regulations.
 If you are offering products or services in Holland, in most cases you need to cover VAT there.
 Still, VAT is often charged in reverse to the individual receiving the product or service, resulting in 0% rate.